-And actually, if I might add, soon after I co-founded Global Financial Integrity in 2006, in 2008 I met with Jack Blum and Raymond Baker, the author of "Capitalism Achilles Heel" and the co-founder of Global Financial Integrity, and Senator John Kerry.
-And Senator Kerry had done a lot on the subject with the BCCI scandal, helping to break that, with Jack Blum, early in his career, and all of that.
-And Senator Kerry, very sadly - it was just the four or five of us in the room - said: Well, yes, absolutely it is a threat to our civilization.
-And that was many, many year ago.
+Soon after I co-founded Global Financial Integrity in 2006, in 2008 I met with Jack Blum and Raymond Baker, the author of "Capitalism's Achilles Heel" and the co-founder of Global Financial Integrity, and Senator John Kerry.
+And Senator Kerry had done a lot on the subject with the Bank of Credit Commerce International scandal, helping to break that, with Jack Blum, early in his career, and all of that.
+And Senator Kerry, very sadly-it was just the four or five of us in the room-said: Well, yes, absolutely it is a threat to our civilization.
+And that was many, many years ago.
 And we haven't done anything about this problem, and it's gotten worse.
 So we really need to wake up.
-And, Senator Whitehouse, I commend you for your efforts in this area, and the occasionally vulgarity in your language, which I thoroughly approve of.
-(Laughter.)
+And, Senator Whitehouse, I commend you for your efforts in this area, and the occasional vulgarity in your language, which I thoroughly approve of.
+[Laughter.]

-WHITEHOUSE: (Laughs.)
+Mr. WHITEHOUSE.
+[Laughs.]
 Thank you.